whoisdsmith/BOOKMRKS-MTHRFCKR-II/WebDev/HTTP.md

 ---

-### HTTP-IFTTT
+#### HTTP-IFTTT

 ![](https://talk.automators.fm/uploads/default/original/1X/a6448e3d407f60bb357124a0b8b36fc47052cce5.png)

 [Shortcut to read and format multiple IFTTT notifications containing URLs](https://talk.automators.fm/t/shortcut-to-read-and-format-multiple-ifttt-notifications-containing-urls/3825) - First thread so hopefully it doesnt break any rules and my strange lack of online linguistic skills dont get in the way.
 I ended up here via the scriptable app help section after trying it out initially being interested in the notification scripts.
 I think my initial thoughts on how it handles notifications are not correct but here we go.
-I have been experimenting with Shortcuts since it was Workflow due to the ability to do some obscure things that most people have no need for with shared fi...
+I have been experimenting with Shortcuts since it was Workflow due to the ability to do some obscure things that most people have no need for with shared fi…

 2022-02-27T17:14:52.515Z